-- Further out: you may find yourself outside the main campus
+- Further out: you may find yourself outside the main campus.

-- Managing bills: you'll need to budget, especially if you've never lived away from home before
+- Managing bills: you'll need to budget, especially if you've never lived away from home before.

 - Dealing with admin: you'll be dealing direct with a landlord or letting agent.
-Over one in ten students we surveyed (Which?
-University Student Survey 2019) said they had issues with their landlord, while 13% had issues with their letting agent.

-Living at homeLiving at home works well for many students as it can significantly cut your costs (and is the one option that doesn’t involve packing up all your worldly goods and relocating).
+Living at homeLiving at home works well for many students as it can significantly cut your costs, and is the one option that doesn’t involve packing up all your worldly goods and relocating.
 This could make all the difference depending on how much you receive in student finance and your overall budget.

-- Hassle-free: no moving, no upheaval
+- Hassle-free: no moving, no upheaval.

 - The old cliché: someone else taking care of cooking, cleaning, laundry...?

-- Cheap: should save you money overall.
+- Potentially cheaper: could save you money overall.

-- Away from studentville: you'll need alternative ways to meet people
+- Away from studentville: you'll need alternative ways to meet people.

 - Someone else's roof: that means someone else's rules.